Spyderisk/.github/profile/README.md

 source code, ontologies, domain model database, online training, documentation, and academic papers.
 The Spyderisk Open Project was founded by the University of Southampton in England, but we welcome all collaborators and contributors.
-You can contact us via the [spyderisk-dev](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SPYDERISK-DEV)list.
+You can contact us via the [spyderisk-dev](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SPYDERISK-DEV) list.

 ## Who is Spyderisk for?